 Lehigh Carbon Community College is committed to providing the college community with timely, accurate and useful information in the event of a significant emergency or dangerous situation on campus or in the adjacent areas that poses an immediate threat to the health and safety of the college community.
 The college utilizes the emergency notification system Omnilert to provide alerts via text, voice messages and emails.
-Omnilert can be used for situations that occur at the main campus and/or the sites.
+The college and all other sites have the mass notification alert system in place.